sandeepkumar9876/smart-attendance-system/README.md

 ---

-Thank you for visiting my project!
+Thank you for visiting my project.
+I hope you find it useful.
+Any suggestions or feedback are always welcome!